MathuxNY-73/leetcode/README.md

 14 digits.
 This problem featured in the the [30-day leetcoding of April 2020](https://leetcode.com/explore/featured/card/30-day-leetcoding-challenge/)
-I tried to solve this problem using the C++ language [Problem link](https://leetcode.com/problems/happy-number/)
+I tried to solve this problem using the C and C++ languages [Problem link](https://leetcode.com/problems/happy-number/)
 As of April 2<sup>nd</sup>, 2020:
 - [X] Find a first working solution.
 The approach I used is getting the digits